JoshuaKGoldberg/create/packages/site/src/content/docs/configuration.md

 npx create
 ```

-Running `npx create` in a repository with that `create.config.ts` would be the equivalent of running `npx create typescript-app --preset everything`.
+Running `npx create` in a repository with that `create.config.js` would be the equivalent of running `npx create typescript-app --preset everything`.

 ## `createConfig`